nhminle/BEAM/FinalizedPrompts.md

             """

         prompt = f"""
             You are provided with a passage in {lang}.
-Your task is to carefully read and determine which book this passage originates from and who the author is in English.
+Your task is to carefully read the passage and determine which book this passage originates from and who the author is in English.
 You must make a guess IN ENGLISH, even if you are uncertain.
             {demo_passage}
             Here is the passage:
             <passage>{passage}</passage>

             Use the following format as output:
-            <output>"title": "Book name","author": "author name"</output>
+            <output>"title": "Book name","author": "Author name"</output>
         """
 ---